rodneydup/Pisces/README.md

 Pisces Interactive Spectral Compression Engine & Synthesizer

 PISCES is an instrument for exploring spectral compression.
-Spectral Compression is a paradigm for additive synthesis and a audio processing technique.
+Spectral Compression is a paradigm for additive synthesis and an audio processing technique.

 ![](GUI_Example.png)